WebBluetoothCG/web-bluetooth/implementation-status.md

 # Chrome
 Work is in progress:
-* Notes updated **2016-12-13**.
+* Notes updated **2017-01-27**.
 * Know [How to file Web Bluetooth Bugs](https://www.chromium.org/developers/how-tos/file-web-bluetooth-bugs).
-* The `chrome://flags/#enable-web-bluetooth` flag must be enabled, or the web page must have an [origin trial meta tag or header](https://github.com/jpchase/OriginTrials/blob/gh-pages/developer-guide.md) with a token requested from [http://bit.ly/WebBluetoothOriginTrial](http://bit.ly/WebBluetoothOriginTrial).
+* The `chrome://flags/#enable-experimental-web-platform-features` flag must be enabled on Linux.
+In Chrome OS, Android, and Mac, it is available without any flag.
 * Root [Issue 419413: Web Bluetooth](https://code.google.com/p/chromium/issues/detail?id=419413) and blocking issues are most authorative on status.
 * Some Bluetooth GATT operations can't be run in parallel yet.
 See [#188 (comment)](https://github.com/WebBluetoothCG/web-bluetooth/issues/188#issuecomment-255121220)